Commerce Secretary Now Recalls Discussing Citizenship Question With Steve Bannon

 "It's obvious that the administration hates immigrants and wants to deny big, blue states federal resources and political power by undercounting them in the Census," Choi added.
 "This is a perversion of the Constitution for partisan gain and a direct attack on anyone who doesn't meet Steve Bannon's warped approval."

-The document was posted on the website for the New York state attorney general's office, which is representing plaintiffs in one of the six lawsuits filed by dozens of states, cities and other groups that want the question about U.S. citizenship status the administration plans to add removed from the census.
+The document was posted on the website for the New York State Attorney General's Office, which is representing plaintiffs in one of the six lawsuits filed by dozens of states, cities and other groups that want the question about U.S. citizenship status the administration plans to add removed from the census.
 Critics of the question fear that asking about citizenship status in the current political climate could scare households with noncitizens from participating in the census, which would harm the accuracy of the information collected.

 Devin O'Malley, a spokesperson for the Justice Department — which is representing the administration in this legal battle — declined to comment.
-The Commerce Department and a spokesperson for Bannon did not immediately respond to NPR's inquiry.
+A spokesperson for Bannon did not immediately respond to NPR's inquiry.

 On Wednesday, the Commerce Department's Office of Inspector General, the agency's watchdog group, said it is considering launching an investigation into how the question was added.
 This follows a request by Democrats in both the Senate and House of Representatives.